Giannis Taralidis: Club career

-In 2012–2013, he played with Doxa Drama, in the Football League where he was also the team captain.
+In 2012–13, he played with Doxa Drama, in the Football League where he was also the team captain.

 The summer of 2013 he signed a contract with Nea Salamina in the First Division in Cyprus.
 He was elected team captain.
-After half season in Nea Salamina, Taralidis signed a contract for six months with Ermis Aradippou, and renew his contract for a year.
+After a half-season in Nea Salamina, Taralidis signed a contract for six months with Ermis Aradippou, and renew his contract for a year.

-Ermis Aradippou FC has been crowned Cypriot Super Cup champions after a 95th-minute winner from Taralidis earned them a 2–1 victory over APOEL FC – 3 minutes after the Nicosia outfit had levelled the match.
+Ermis Aradippou were crowned Cypriot Super Cup champions after a 95th-minute winner from Taralidis earned them a 2–1 victory over APOEL FC – three minutes after the Nicosia outfit had levelled the match.
 The historic win, coming just two weeks after Ermis was knocked out of the UEFA Europa League third qualifying round by BSC Young Boys, marked their first-ever domestic trophy success.
 It also meant revenge on the big stage for Ermis, who lost to APOEL in the Cyprus Cup final last May.
-In summer 2015, he signed a year contract with Kissamikos.On 5 April 2016, he signed a year contract with another Cypriot club Karmiotissa for an undisclosed fee.
+In summer 2015, he signed a year contract with Kissamikos.
+On 5 April 2016, he signed a year contract with another Cypriot club Karmiotissa for an undisclosed fee.
 On 23 June 2017, he returned to Ermis Aradippou signing a two-year contract.

 International career

-In 2001, he participated with Greece U21 in the Mediterranean Games.
+In 2001, Taralidis participated with Greece U21 in the Mediterranean Games.
 Additionally, he participated with the Greek Olympic team in the 2004 Olympic Games, playing all the games in the group stage.
 He scored on a draw play against South Korea, and in the game against Mexico.